Defensive Driving Tip #11: Chill Out!

 I can tell you from experience, most of the tickets or mishaps I’ve ever had happened when I was angry or upset (there’ve been a few).
 When your emotions are running high, your judgment can fail you, and you may not notice otherwise apparent, even obvious, dangers.
 If you find yourself driving while emotionally stressed or upset, it is important that you pull over, take a few deep breaths and calm down, before something happens that would be a cause for further regret.

 Since we all make mistakes in our driving, it goes without saying that at any given moment, other drivers are doing exactly that—making mistakes, not intentionally malicious moves.
-When other drivers do something wrong, shouldn’t our reaction be to let it slide, chalk it up to unintentional human error, the same as we hope they’d do for us?
+When other drivers do something wrong, shouldn’t our reaction be to let it slide, chalk it up to the unintentional human error, the same as we hope they’d do for us?

 Remember these words: “It doesn’t matter.”
-When other drivers make mistakes, or are rude (even intentionally), what do you gain by letting it affect your attitude or behavior?
+When other drivers make mistakes or are rude (even intentionally), what do you gain by letting it affect your attitude or behavior?
 It doesn’t matter.
 In ten minutes, you won’t even remember that it happened.
 Since we are all human, we can’t be perfect all the time.
 Don’t let the error the other driver commits be the reason you lose control (one way or another) and have a collision, or worse.
 Many collisions occur when a driver is mad, upset, stressed, or distracted in some way.
-Try to keep your attitude rational, calm and positive.
+Try to keep your attitude rational, calm, and positive.
 If you do get a ticket take our defensive driving class.
 2passdd.com